maziiw/CODE-admission/README.md

 Below listed are the components to my project:

 ### WEBSITE
-Please take a look at the website I built.
+Please start with taking a look at [my website](https://maziiw.wixsite.com/code-takeme/the-project).
+This page gives a good understanding of the idea behing the project.
 I used Wix, as this seemed like the most beginner-friendly interface.
 Please watch the short videos and they should provide the background information regarding the project.

 The website can be seen published here: ENTER WEB ADDRESS FOR WIX.